bigjosh/Move38-Arduino-Platform/bootloader/Bootloader.md

 A game in sending mode will reply to a pull packet with a push packet.
 The game checksum is included so the receipt can verify it is for the correct game.
 The total length of this packet is 133 bytes.

 Since FLASH pages are 128 bytes long on this chip and we send a full page in each packet, it will ideally take [56 push packets](https://www.google.com/search?rlz=1C1CYCW_enUS687US687&ei=FpzQW_7XMuuMggevqb_YDw&q=%28%280x0e00*2%29+%2F+128+%29+in+decmial&oq=%28%280x0e00*2%29+%2F+128+%29+in+decmial&gs_l=psy-ab.3...9892.17114..17387...0.0..0.67.544.9......0....1..gws-wiz.......0i71j33i10.rIT_Mh01HY4) to send a full game (assuming no errors or dropped packets).

+## Sequencing

+### DOWNSTREAM PACKETS

+Root starts sending SEED packets on faces in a skip pattern to try to distribute downloads.

+Non-root blinks start sending SEED packets on all faces except for source face as soon as they have any data to share.
+It uses the same skip pattern.

+If sending blinks gets a PULL then it sends a PUSH and moves on to next face.

+If sending blink gets an ACTIVE or FINISHED, then it moves on to next face.

+### UPSTREAM RESPONSES

+Downstream packets are always sent in repose to an incoming packet from the source.
+This makes sure the source is ready to get something from us and no collisions.

+A blink always checks its source for upstream packets before servicing downstream faces.
+This makes sure the source never has to wait more than one PUSH cycle time to get a response, and also speeds up downloading.

+On getting a SEED, if we are not downloading then we lock into the sender as our source and send a PULL.
+If we are downloading then we also send a PULL (means that a packet was missed somewhere).
+If we are done downloading then we send an ACTIVE or FINISHED.

+On getting a PUSH, if we have more to get then we send a PULL to keep things going.
+If we are done downloading then we send an ACTIVE or FINISHED.

 ## Compiling